deacon-kigo/kigo-pro-dashboard/documentation/README.md

 - [**Prototype**](./prototype/) - Architecture and design of the prototype implementation
 - [**Research Findings**](./research-findings/) - Results of user research and competitive analysis

-## Legacy Documentation

-The following files are being phased out in favor of the consolidated documentation:

-- ~~component-reference.md~~ → See [Components](./kigo-pro-dashboard-docs.md#components) section in main docs
-- ~~development-changelog.md~~ → See [Project Timeline & Changelog](./kigo-pro-dashboard-docs.md#project-timeline--changelog) section in main docs
-- ~~design-patterns.md~~ → See [Design & Architecture](./kigo-pro-dashboard-docs.md#design--architecture) section in main docs
-- ~~storybook-progress.md~~ → See [Storybook Development](./kigo-pro-dashboard-docs.md#storybook-development) section in main docs
-- ~~llm-context.md~~ → Incorporated into the main documentation file
-- ~~migration.md~~ → Migration is now complete, refer to main docs for current structure
-- ~~project-structure.md~~ → See [Repository Structure](./kigo-pro-dashboard-docs.md#repository-structure) section in main docs
-- ~~coding_standards.md~~ → See [Development Standards](./kigo-pro-dashboard-docs.md#development-standards) section in main docs

-## Contributing to Documentation
+## Documentation Maintenance

 When updating documentation, please:

-1. Make changes to the consolidated [kigo-pro-dashboard-docs.md](./kigo-pro-dashboard-docs.md) file instead of the legacy files
+1. Make changes to the consolidated [kigo-pro-dashboard-docs.md](./kigo-pro-dashboard-docs.md) file for human-facing documentation
+2. Update the [llm-context.md](./llm-context.md) file when AI context initialization needs to change
-2. Update feature-specific documentation in the appropriate subfolders
+3. Update feature-specific documentation in the appropriate subfolders
-3. Keep the documentation organized according to the established structure
+4. Keep the documentation organized according to the established structure
-4. Ensure your changes follow the project's documentation standards
+5. Ensure your changes follow the project's documentation standards

 ## Questions and Support